-School immersion in Vancouver – Burnaby – 14-18 years old – 3 months to 1 academic year
+School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

-Our High School programme in the Burnaby region of Vancouver offers an enriching international experience for students aged 14 to 18, motivated to live a unique and memorable adventure in Canada.
+Our High School programme in the Vancouver area, in Burnaby, offers an enriching international experience for students aged 14 to 18, motivated to live a unique and memorable adventure in Canada.

 You will spend 3 months, a semester or an academic year at a Canadian high school located in the Burnaby district, an attractive region on the outskirts of Vancouver.
 The education system in this district is reputed to be one of the best in the country, guaranteeing a quality academic experience.
 Share the daily life of a local host family for a cultural and linguistic immersion in the heart of Canadian life.